Better Luck Tomorrow: Plot

-Ben Manibag is a stereotypical overachieving Asian American in a wealthy Orange County suburb whose goals are to make his high school basketball team, get with his cheerleader crush Stephanie and to get into a prestigious Ivy League university.
-His perfectionism masks another side of his life, which is toilet-papering houses with his best friend Virgil and engaging in petty crime with Virgil's cousin Han Lue.
+Ben Manibag is a stereotypical overachieving Asian American teenager in a wealthy Orange County suburb whose goals are to make his high school basketball team, get with his cheerleader crush Stephanie and to get into a prestigious Ivy League university.
+His perfectionism masks another side of his life, which is toilet-papering houses with his best friend Virgil and engaging in petty crime with Virgil's cousin, Han.

 Though Ben makes the basketball team, he ends up being mostly a benchwarmer.
 Through Daric Loo, senior valedictorian and president of nearly every student club, Ben gets involved in a school-wide cheat sheet operation.
 Daric pays Jesus, another student, to steal the tests from the school office, and Ben uses the tests to make cheat sheets which are then sold off to students.
-Ben brings Virgil and Han into the scam, and the four of them make a small fortune.
+Ben brings Virgil and Han into the racket, and the four of them make a small fortune.
 Meanwhile, Ben finds himself competing with Steve Choe, a private school student and Stephanie's boyfriend, for Stephanie's affections.
 Steve discovers Ben's crush and offers to let him take Stephanie to the Winter Formal.

-The group's activities gradually escalate into more dangerous scams, such as the theft of computer parts from the school and selling drugs.
+The group's activities gradually escalate into more dangerous crimes, such as the theft of computer parts from the school and selling drugs.
 They become users themselves, with Ben developing a heavy cocaine habit.
 Feeling increasingly conflicted by the expectations others have of him, and horrified at waking up with a nosebleed due to his cocaine use, Ben decides to quit the group.
 He resumes his academic pursuits and begins spending more time with Stephanie.
-He eventually asks her to the formal; she accepts.
+He eventually asks her to the formal, and she accepts.

 After the Winter Formal dance, Ben is lured back to his life of crime when Steve meets with Ben and tells him he has information on a possible score.
 The group is stunned when Steve reveals he wants them to rob his parents' house.
 Though Ben and Han are initially against it, Daric convinces the group this would be the perfect opportunity to teach the haughty Steve a lesson.